jneug/typst-finite/src/flaci.typ

     transitions.insert(state.Name, state-transitions)
   }

-  // Do some cleanup of style (eg double transitions) for (state, state-transitions) in transitions {
+  // Do some cleanup of style (eg curve for double transitions) for (state, state-transitions) in transitions {
     for target-state in state-transitions.keys() {
       if state in transitions.at(target-state) {